• Skip to primary navigation

 Step-By-Step Recipe Instructions

-3. To make the cookie dough, whisk together flour, cocoa powder, baking soda, and salt.
-Set the flour mixture aside.
+Step 3: Make the chocolate cookie dough.
+Whisk together flour, cocoa powder, baking soda, and salt.

-5. Use a 1 ½ Tablespoon cookie scoop (or measuring spoons) to scoop balls of cookie dough.
-Flatten each cookie dough ball into a flat circle about ⅛ inch thick.
-Place one chilled scoop of cheesecake filling onto a flattened cookie dough scoop and fold the edges of the cookie dough up around the sides of the cheesecake filling.
-Top with another flattened cookie dough scoop, pressing the sides of the cookie dough down so they meet the other piece of cookie dough.
-Roll the ball between your hands (without squishing the cookie) to seal the two pieces of cookie dough together.
-Repeat this process to form 12 cookies.
-See my tips for stuffing the cookies below!
+Step 7: Fold the edges of the cookie dough up around the sides of the cheesecake filling.
+Top with the other flattened cookie dough scoop, pressing the sides of the cookie dough down so they meet the other piece of cookie dough.
+Roll the ball between your hands to seal the two pieces of cookie dough together, trapping the cheesecake filling inside.
+Repeat this process to form 8 cookies.

 Recipe Tips